Topological Quantum Computation on Supersymmetric Spin Chains

 We are now in the position to conjecture a correspondence between the product zero modes of the two supersymmetric systems considered in the previous section and the basis of the anyon fusion spaces of the level $k=3$ and $k=4$ anyons of the $SU(2)_k$ quantum group.
 The main evidence pointing to such correspondence is the observation that the number of product zero modes is proportional to the number of allowed configurations used to build the basis states of the anyonic fusion space.
 This is due to the fact that the same kind of sequences are excluded in the construction of the product zero modes on the chain and in the allowed configurations of the basis of the anyonic fusion spaces.
 As a consequence, one can identify each anyon with a pair of sites on the supersymmetric chain.

-Here we note that this correspondence is not really a function between the two spaces.
-This will become clear when we see them through the three examples considered in this paper.
+Here we note that this correspondence is not really a function but a dictionary between the two spaces.
+More precisely, given a sequence of anyons of a fusion basis element, we can use this dictionary to find two product zero modes of the SUSY spin chain.
+The reason for getting two zero modes is the global $b\longleftrightarrow f$ symmetry of the SUSY spin chains.
+The zero mode we get is determined by the type of local supersymmetric state the first anyon in the sequence gets mapped to.
+These statements will become clear when we see them through the three examples considered in this paper.